jimgarrett123/Dog-Inference-Model/README.md

 #Derived from medium article and deployed to OpenShift (ROSA)

 #See the files reamde.txt and commands.txt for more detail: (I'm a fan of Niel Stephenson Reamde.txt is my nod to sci-fi).
-#Derived Keras-app AI inference instance deployable to ROSA.
+#Derived Keras-app AI inference instance deployable to an AWS resident Managed OpenShift (ROSA) cluster for inference.
-#Original Medium Article base below.
+#Original Medium Article base below was different.
 #Modified to local Docker (Mac) and Minikube/OpenShift/ROSA model.

+# This uses Python, a Keras container, Tensoflow with the pre-trained Resnet50 image classification model.

 #https://medium.com/analytics-vidhya/deploy-your-first-deep-learning-model-on-kubernetes-with-python-keras-flask-and-docker-575dc07d9e76